seL4/microkit/docs/manual.md

 		-kernel sel4_32.elf \
 		-initrd loader.img

-Note that unlike on Microkit's QEMU ARM/RISC-V targets, the amount of memory that is provided to QEMU is configurable with the `-m` argument at run-time rather than at build-time.
+Unlike Microkit’s `qemu_virt_aarch64` and `qemu_virt_riscv64`, the amount of memory provided to QEMU is configurable at run time with the `-m` option, rather than at build time.

 QEMU currently does not support 64-bit kernel ELFs and gives the following error:
 ```
 qemu-system-x86_64: Cannot load x86-64 image, give a 32bit one.
 ```

+To obtain a bootable ISO image, a Multiboot 2-compliant bootloader must be used.
+Please refer to your bootloader's documentations.

+## x86_64 generic {#x86_64_generic_vtx}

+This board supports x86-64 platforms with generic microarchitecture and virtualisation.

+Note that this configuration:
+- is currently experimental,
+- requires that your CPU supports Intel VT-x, and
+- only support 1 vCPU per VM.

+The boot process is identical to [x86-64 generic](#x86_64_generic).

+This configuration exists because some x86 emulators (for example, QEMU on macOS) do not emulate Intel VT-x.
-If you see the following message on boot:
+If you see the following message at boot:
 ```
-PCIDs not supported by the processor
+vt-x: not supported
 ```

-@billn continue

-@billn directing the user to write grub stanzas and stuff is a bit complicated, how about we build a bootable ISO from the tool?

-@billn GRUB is also not Mac friendly, maybe recommend users to use something like Limine instead?
+Consider using the non VT-x configuration: [x86-64 generic](#x86_64_generic), or switch to a x86 emulator that emulates Intel VT-x, such as [Bochs](https://bochs.sourceforge.io/).

 ## ZCU102 {#zcu102}